More Sites

 • The Japanese sent 75,000 troops to Siberia in 1918

-• Under The Versailles Treaty, the size of German Army was limited to 100,000 soldiers.
+• Under The Versailles Treaty, the size of the German Army was limited to 100,000 soldiers.

 • Over 19 million soldiers from all nations were wounded during World War 1